-- User aspects: - Pr(success): the probability of finding the queried object before the search terminates.
-Different algorithms have different criteria for terminating the search, and lead to different probabilities of success under various replication distributions. - #hops: delay in finding an object as measured in number of hops.
-We do not model the actual network latency here, but rather just measure the abstract number of hops that a successful search message travels before it replies to the originator. - Load aspects: - avg. #msgs per node: overhead of an algorithm as measured in average number of search messages each node in the P2P network has to process.
+- #hops: delay in finding an object as measured in number of hops.
+We do not model the actual network latency here, but rather just measure the abstract number of hops that a successful search message travels before it replies to the originator. - Load aspects: - #msgs per node: overhead of an algorithm as measured in average number of search messages each node in the P2P network has to process.
 The motivation for this metric is that in P2P systems, the most notable overhead tends to be the processing load that the network imposes on each participant.
 The load, usually interrupt processing or message processing, is directly proportional to the number of messages that the node has to process. - #nodes visited: the number of P2P network participants that a query's search messages travel through.
-This is an indirect measure of the impact that a query generates on the whole network. - peak #msgs: to identify hot spots in the network, we calculate the number of messages that the busiest node has to process for a set of queries. - Aggregate performance: for each of the above measures, which are per-query measures, we calculate an aggregate performance number, which is the performance of each query convoluted with the query probability.
-That is, for each object i, if the performance measure is a(i), then the aggregate is $\sum{i} q_i a(i)$ .
+This is an indirect measure of the impact that a query generates on the whole network. - percentage of message duplication: calculated as (total#msgs - #nodes visited)/total#msgs. - peak #msgs: to identify hot spots in the network, we calculate the number of messages that the busiest node has to process for a set of queries. - Aggregate performance: for each of the above measures, which are per-query measures, we calculate an aggregate performance number, which is the performance of each query convoluted with the query probability.
+That is, if the performance measure for object i is a(i), then the aggregate is ∑i q_i a(i).